AftabAR/A2-2665/README.md

 ```
 ## Package.json
 It has details about the project, like license, dependencies, repo URL etc. For example, it has a dependency on TypeScript which is a superset of Javascript.

-## Basic pull and push workflow
-You'll need to do a 'git pull' to get changes form remote.
-And in case you need to create a branch, you can do 'git checkout'
-Some changes on branch